zjh1943/later/Readme.md

+## Why this?

+The origion author is not working on this great library.
+I fork his repository and fix some issue.

 ## This project is no longer being maintained.
 It should be treated as sample code on one technique to calculate future instances of complex schedules.
 If you are looking to fire a task every 1 minute, use a cron scheduler instead.

 # [Later](http://bunkat.github.io/later/) [![Build Status](https://travis-ci.org/bunkat/later.svg)](https://travis-ci.org/bunkat/later)